Going to College in Germany? France? Explore the Top 10 Countries For Free or Affordable Degrees

 That has led to some American students deciding that going to college in Germany or France or England is the choice for them.
 Not only can attending college in a foreign country save money, it also provides an opportunity to meet new people, learn a language, or practice a language you’ve been studying, and experience a new culture.
 In addition to receiving high quality education abroad, the experience of living and studying in a foreign country will look good on a resume.

 While attending college in a different country is adventurous and exciting, it comes with some challenges.
 The experience can be quite different: Fraternities and sororities are rare overseas.
 It won’t be easy to travel home during breaks and holidays, which means you might miss family and friends.
 You might want to consider studying abroad for a semester before committing three or four years overseas.
+Many students and other expats experience culture shock as they go through adjusting to the new environment.
+Read our Expat’s Guide to Culture Shock to help you prepare and go through it if you experience it.

 Here are a few factors to consider before making the decision to study abroad: